 98% URT Actual Collection Adjustment (34N) - To ensure every public school district receives the full amount of Foundation Funding, the 86th General Assembly created Act 272 of 2007, amending Ark.
-Code Ann. § 6-20-2305(a)(4)(A), which states by the end of each school year, for a school district whose net revenues are less than the sum of 98% of the uniform rate of tax (URT) multiplied by the property tax assessment of the school district, the Department of Education shall distribute to the school district the difference between the net revenues of the school district and the sum of 98% of the URT multiplied by the property assessment of the school district.
-A school district whose net revenues are more than the sum of 98% of the URT multiplied by the property assessment, ADE recoups from the school district the difference between the net revenues of the district and the sum of 98% of the URT multiplied by the property assessment.
+Code Ann. § 6-20-2305(a)(4)(A), which states by the end of each school year, for a school district whose net revenues are less than the sum of 98% of the uniform rate of tax (URT) multiplied by the property tax assessment of the school district, the Department of Education shall distribute to the school district the difference between the net revenues of the school district and the sum of 98% of the URT multiplied by the property assessment, ADE recoups from the school district the difference between the net revenues of the district and the sum of 98% of the URT multiplied by the property assessment, ADE recoups from the school district the difference between the net revenues of the district and the sum of 98% of the URT multiplied by the property assessment.
+ADE recoups from the school district the difference between the net revenues of the district and the sum of 98% of the URT multiplied by the property assessment.
+ADE recoups from the school district the difference between the net revenues of the district and the sum of 98% of the URT multiplied by the property assessment.
 ADE can collect excess distributions by withholding funds from disbursements to the district the following year.